bytefish/bytefish.de/blog/wpfdatagridfilter_custom_filters.md

 ### Defining Constants for our Filter Controls ###

-Our Spatial have something to do with Geography, so I start by adding a class `GeographyFilter`, which is goint to hold all
+Our Filter has something to do with "Geography", so I start by adding a class `GeographyFilter`, which is going to hold all important constants to be used:

 ```csharp
 public static class GeographyFilter